Find out what makes us such a unique institution and discover the vibrant student life that is at the heart of our community.

 We appreciate that the time between receiving your offer and having your place confirmed can feel like a lifetime, so we have put together a timeline so you can track your progress and understand your next steps.

-Your fitness to practise requirements, DBS check and occupational health questionnaire must be met by 19 July 2019.
-See links under offer holder checklist and be aware that the submission requirements for each element vary.
+Your fitness to practise requirements, DBS check and occupational health questionnaire must be submitted by 31 July 2020.
+See the links under the offer holder checklist and be aware that the process for each requirement varies.

-This is not applicable to Biomedical Science BSc/MSci or Clinical Pharmacology BSc offer holders.
+This is not needed for Biomedical Science BSc/MSci or Clinical Pharmacology BSc offer holders.

-A level results day and 2019 places confirmed.
+A Level results day and 2020 places confirmed.

 Places can only be confirmed if we have received evidence of all your qualifications.